 12- Too Much Social Networking: Not all, but most of the newbies find it hard to detach the Facebook and Twitter hangouts.
 Too much social networking is the common reason for being non-productive and they end up being demotivated.

 How to Cure: Mute browser and email notifications and have a time slot specified for social networking.
 If this really doesn’t help, uninstall the mobile apps.
+Do check these productivity hacks for entrepreneurs to optimize your performance.

 13- Fear of Failure: It’s probably the most common fear leading to entrepreneurial de-motivation.